jrpotter/notebook/notes/computability/turing.md

 %%ANKI
 Basic
-How do standard Turing machines and multitape Turing machines relate to one another?
+How do standard Turing machines and multi-tape Turing machines relate to one another?
 Back: They are equivalent in power.
 Reference: Michael Sipser, _Introduction to the Theory of Computation_, Third edition, international edition (Cengage Learning, 2013).
 <!--ID: 1764735547816-->